algobulls/algobulls_help_site/docs/member/fixed-income.md

 [![Fixed Income](imgs/fixed_income_1.png "Click to Enlarge or Ctrl+Click to open in a new Tab")](imgs/bonds_marketplace_1fixed_income_1.png)

 **ii.
 Fixed Income Card:** Get complete details, such as the Bond & NCD name, price, rating, maturity date, yield per year % and more here.
-Click on the know more to view the expanded version.

 [![Fixed Income](imgs/fixed_income_card.png "Click to Enlarge or Ctrl+Click to open in a new Tab")](imgs/fixed_income_card.png)

 **iii.
-Search Bar:** To find a specific Security, enter its name or ISIN number into the search bar.
+Search Bar:** To find a specific Security, enter the name or ISIN number into the search bar.

 **iv.
 Filters, Sort & Duration:** You can filter your search, sort the categories, or look for a Security based on the duration and multiple other options.